SOLD, Watercolor Pencil and Colored Pencil, 48 cm x 54.5 cm (19″ x 21.5″) | Print Code: PW10 | Print Sizes: A5, A4, A3, Oversize | Cards Available

 We are also told that the prophets Elisha (2 Kings 3:11-19) and Ezekiel (Ezekiel 33:30-32) incorporated music into their prophetic ministries.

-Most churches pre-select a set of songs for each worship service and determine how many times they will sing through them beforehand.
-They provide a rigid, structured framework for worship services and hope that people will be able to project heartfelt meaning into the lyrics which are presented before them.
-“Free Worship” (out of which prophetic worship sometimes arises) stands in contrast to this in that there is no rigid framework; instead, music becomes a backdrop for the people to sing their own, new songs which arise out of their hearts unto God.
+Many churches pre-select a set of songs for each worship service and determine how many times they will sing through them beforehand.
+They provide a rigid, structured framework for worship services with the hope that people will be able to project heartfelt meaning into the lyrics which are presented before them.
+In contrast, “Free Worship” (out of which prophetic worship sometimes arises) has no rigid framework; instead, music becomes a backdrop for the people to sing their own, new songs which arise out of their hearts unto God.
+The Scriptures exhort us to: “Sing to the LORD a new song…” (Psalm 96:1).
+“Free worship”, therefore, is simply singing “a new song” unto the Lord spontaneously.

-When David established worship ministry in Israel, he incorporated both the ‘traditional’ style of worship by singing set songs (1 Chronicles 16) (even Jesus sang set hymns Matthew 26:30) as well as prophetic worship (1 Chronicles 25).
-Many of the Psalms are prophetic and likely arose out of times of free, prophetic worship.
+When David established worship ministry in Israel, he incorporated both the ‘traditional’ style of worship by singing set songs (1 Chronicles 16) (Jesus also sang set hymns Matthew 26:30) as well as prophetic worship (1 Chronicles 25).
+Many of the Psalms are prophetic and most likely arose out of times of free, prophetic worship.
+David is perhaps the most prominent Biblical example of a ‘free worshiper’ and a ‘prophetic worshiper’.

 In Psalm 144:9-10, David sang a “new song” which overflowed from a grateful heart over what God was personally doing in his life at the time, “I will sing a new song to you, O God; on the ten-stringed lyre I will make music to you, to the One who gives victory to kings, who delivers his servant David from the deadly sword” (Psalm 144:9-10).
 This captures the idea behind “free worship”.